 Avast offers its VPN service under the brand Avast Secureline.
 It was launched in 2014 and based in the Czech Republic.

 Unlike most top VPNs, Avast depends on only 55 servers in 34 countries to tunnel connections from subscribers to the Internet.
 The US boasts the highest number of servers (16), and other countries have an average of 1-2 servers.

-Users can download and install Avast VPN on a number of popular operating platforms, including Windows, Mac, Android, and iOS.
+Users can download Avast Secureline VPN and it on a number of popular operating platforms, including Windows, Mac, Android, and iOS.
 You can connect up to 5 devices to a single Avast VPN account when you subscribed to its premium plan.

 Table of Contents